Pepernoten Kruidnoten Cookies

 • tsp ground white pepper (optional)

-2. In a large bowl, mix flour, brown sugar, baking powder, salt, and speculaas spices.
+In a bowl, combine flour, baking powder, spices, salt, and brown sugar.

 Notes